A journey of resilience

 As soon as Rasha was old enough, she started working to help her family financially.
 Despite the difficulties, Rasha continued to try her best at school.

-“I was working and studying at the same time,” she reflects.
+“I was working and studying at the same time,” the young refugee reflects.
 “I used to attend school, then after school, I would go directly to work.
 After work, I would study more – it was hard to keep up because I was doing this daily.”

 With the support of a range of scholarships, Rasha made it through high school.